-The 2020-2021 First-Year Text is Dear America: Notes of an Undocumented Citizen by Jose Antonio Vargas.
+The 2020-2021 Rambler Read is Dear America: Notes of an Undocumented Citizen by Jose Antonio Vargas.
 This book explores many issues relative to our current moment of racial tension and civil unrest, and explores themes of racism, discrimination, and immigration.
 We are excited to share it with you.

 Vargas will be the keynote speaker at our virtual New Student Convocation on Friday, August 21 at 4:00PM CT, where all new students will convene with the Loyola administration, faculty, and staff to officially kickoff their academic experience at Loyola.
-Immediately following New Student Convocation, students will discuss the text in small groups with a faculty or staff member and a peer leader.
+Over the weekend following New Student Convocation, students will discuss the text in small groups with their UNIV 101/201 Peer Advisor.

 Take a look at the essay Vargas published in The New York Times in 2011 revealing his undocumented status, and a review of his book in The New York Times in 2018.
 Vargas was also a recent guest on The Daily Show with Trevor Noah.
 Checkout his interview here.